Silver Award-Technological Invention Award-10th ECF Tech Awards

 Main Innovations:

-Focusing on the oil and gas industry’s demand for high-power, low-temperature-resistant, long-life, high-safety electrochemical energy storage for oilfield well sites, the project tackled four technological routes: lithium titanate batteries, sodium-ion batteries, aqueous-ion batteries, and lithium iron phosphate batteries.
-It achieved systematic R&D from materials to cells, equipment, and field applications; developed smart microgrid control hardware and software; and explored new energy utilization models for “zero-carbon well sites.”
-The project laid a solid foundation in basic research, equipment manufacturing, and large-scale demonstration applications of electrochemical energy storage, empowering clean energy substitution in oilfield power use and promoting the integrated development of oil and gas exploration with new energy.
+In the oil and gas industry, addressing the demand for high-power, low-temperature tolerant, long-life, and high-safety electrochemical energy storage around oilfield well sites, research efforts have been focused on four electrochemical energy storage technology routes: lithium titanate-ion batteries, sodium-ion batteries, aqueous-ion batteries, and lithium iron phosphate-ion batteries.
+Systematic R&D has been achieved, spanning from materials to cells, equipment, and practical application.
+Concurrently, smart microgrid control hardware and software were developed, and a new energy consumption model for "zero-carbon well sites" was explored.
+These efforts have laid a technical foundation for fundamental research, equipment manufacturing, and large-scale demonstration applications of electrochemical energy storage in the oil and gas industry.
+They contribute to the cost-effective development of new energy in oilfields and the clean replacement of energy consumption in oilfield operations, thereby supporting the integrated development of oil and gas exploration and new energy.

 Main Uses and Technical Principles: